 - Protect the area with thicker socks, pads, bandaids

-- Make a barrier with petroleum jelly (Vaseline – good for under the arms in wetsuits etc)
+- Make a barrier with petroleum jelly (Vaseline – good for under the arms in runners etc)

 - Ensure feet are clean and dry